 We support increasing branch library funding to bridge the "digital divide" through free computer training and broad access to the Internet.
 Ninety-eight percent of all free public access computers in the City are in public libraries.
-We strongly urge the City to maintain funding so our libraries remain open on Saturdays for those residents who are unable to use them during the week.

 The Board also believes that library funding for expanded hours and technology training and services should be increased.
 This Board seeks funding for building and technology infrastructure, which would serve to protect the investment that the City has made in computers and electronic information resources while ensuring well-maintained and secure libraries.